Kindergarten Worksheets and Printables (FREE)

 Teachers often think that opinion writing has to be started in the second semester of the year in kindergarten.
 I disagree.

-Opinion writing for kids in kindergarten is often the best way to get students motivated to use that pencil and paper quickly.
+Opinion writing in kindergarten is often the best way to get students motivated to use that pencil and paper quickly.

 Get started immediately.